lumina-desktop/lumina-docs/lumina.rst

 As you open windows or applications, a button will be added to the section of the panel near the system menu.
 If the application provides an icon, the button will appear as that icon and if you mouse over it, the tooltip will show the name of the application.
 If you have multiple copies of an application running, it will combine all those entries into a single button and list the number of windows after the icon.
-If you click on a button, it will automatically make that window active.
-If there are multiple windows, you can select the particular window you want from a drop-down menu.
-The color of the button will change depending on the state of the window: grey for a hidden or minimized window, white for a visible but inactive window, yellow for the active window, and orange for a window that needs attention.
+If you click on a button, it will automatically make that window active and if you click it again, it will automatically minimize it.
+If there are multiple windows, you can select the particular window you want to activate from a drop-down menu.

 If you right-click the title of an open window, a menu of options will appear so that you can shade, stick, maximize, iconify, raise, lower, set the window title, send the window to a workspace, layer/dock the window, set the window's transparency, remember a specified setting, or close the window.